 A student may petition for the application of the Academic Forgiveness Policy to his/her record only one time in his/her career at UT.
 This policy is only available for undergraduate course work taken at UT and only for undergraduate students earning a first undergraduate degree.
-Students may not petition for grade deletions under the University's Grade Deletion Policy after they have used the Academic Forgiveness Policy.
+Students may not petition for GPA recalculation under the University's GPA Recalculation Policy after they have used the Academic Forgiveness Policy.
 Note: This policy does not apply to graduate studies.